ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Notification of excessive retransmissions {#prop-retrans-notify}

 Classification:
-: Selection Property
+: Protocol Property / Control Property (TODO)

 Type:
 : Boolean

 Applicability:
-: Connection
+: Preconnection, Connection, Connection Group

 This property specifies whether an application considers it useful to be informed in case sent data was retransmitted more often than a certain threshold.
 When set to true, the effect is twofold: